 The Currency, launched in July 2021, is a collection of 10,000 NFTs which correspond with 10,000 original artworks by Damien Hirst.
 Collectors were given the choice to either keep the NFT or exchange it for the physical artwork.
 The exchange period closed on 27 July 2022 resulting in just over half the collectors, 5,149, deciding to keep the physical artwork, and 4,851 the NFT.
 If they did not exchange their NFT during that period, the physical artwork will be destroyed.
 Similarly, if they chose to exchange it in that period, the NFT was destroyed.

-During Frieze Week, Damien Hirst will commence the burn by burning his own artworks.
+During Frieze Week, Damien Hirst commenced the burn by burning his own artworks.
 Following this event, the exhibition will remain open and artworks will continue to be burned until the show closes on 30 October 2022.
-Timings will be publicised in advance.

-The Currency Chronicles, a publication outlining the community experiences of the first phase of the project, will be launched during the exhibition.
+The Currency Chronicles, a publication outlining the community experiences of the first phase of the project, launched during the exhibition.